The Ducal Palace of Mantua. Source: mantovaducale.beniculturali.it.

 27. Uc de Saint Circ – See Three Cantos I:32.

 28. rose in trellis - This poem started as a fragment in Provençal, inspired by Pound's visit to Poitiers in 1912.
 It is not a translation, or imitation of Raimon Jordan but a poetic composition in troubadour style (Sieburth 111).
-In this canto Pound brings together his lines (WTSF 5) with Chaucer's vision of Venus in his House of Fame (1379-80).
+In this canto Pound brings together his lines (WTSF 5) with Chaucer's vision of Venus in his House of Fame (1379-80): "So lay Queen venus in her house of glass,/ the pool of worth thou art/ floodland of pleasure."
 Chaucer's profusion of allusions to the ancient world show him as an early Renaissance rather than late medieval poet.
 His vision of Venus crowned with roses is similar to that of "Flora" in Botticelli's Primavera, but created more than hundred years earlier.

 In his essay on Arnaut Daniel, Pound remarks just after a quotation from Raimon Jordan's poem Lo clar temps vi brunezir:

 “Nor do we enough notice how with his drollery he [Arnaut] is in places nearer to Chaucer than to the Italians, and indeed the Provençal is usually nearer the English in sound and in feeling, than it is to the Italian, having a softer humour, not a bitter tongue, as have the Italians in ridicule."
 (LE 114).
 The rose in trellis.